GeorgeMilonas/DSML/docs/api/DataProcessor.md

 # DataProcessor

-This document provides a detailed API reference for the `DataProcessor` class used in the DSML project.
+This document provides a detailed API reference for the `DataProcessor` class used in the DS/ML project.

 ## Table of Contents